 Sigma Tau Delta offers an awesome opportunity for members hosting chapter events—a social media takeover.
-I hosted a Sigma Takeover for my chapter’s annual Christmas party last December, and our chapter really enjoyed the opportunity.
+I hosted a Sigma Takeover for my chapter’s annual Christmas party, and our chapter really enjoyed the opportunity.
 It was a great way to draw attention to the event, get followers and engagement on social media, spread the love for English language and literature, and interact with members worldwide.

 So, if you have a chapter event coming up that you’d like to share with Sigma Tau Delta members, follow these steps to get the most out of your Sigma Takeover.

 Before you contact Sigma Tau Delta with your idea, do some preliminary planning.
 When and where is the event?
 What kind of posts would best capture the event—photos, videos, text posts?
 Which social media platforms would be best suited for these types of posts?
 How many social media platforms do you want to be responsible for updating throughout the event?
 Don’t overwhelm yourself!
+Best practice is for one chapter member to be responsible for one platform.
+If your chapter would like to takeover multiple platforms, assign one member to each platform.
 Write out your plan, including ideas for staging photos and capturing candids, and draft any text posts that you can before the event.

 Create a Hashtag